-The board has established policies and procedures to prohibit and promptly respond to inappropriate and offensive behaviors that are based on a person's race, color, religion, gender, national origin, disability, or any other basis prohibited by law.
-A copy of the district's policy is available in the principal's office and in the superintendent's office or on the district's website at http://pol.tasb.org/Policy/Code/498?filter=FFH.
+The board has established policies and procedures to prohibit and promptly respond to inappropriate and offensive behaviors that are based on a person's race, color, religion, sex, gender, national origin, disability, age, or any other basis prohibited by law.
+A copy of the district's policy is available in the principal's office and in the superintendent's office http://pol.tasb.org/Policy/Code/498?filter=FFH.
 [See policy FFH.]